Morning Note: Market News and an Update from Halma.

 Company News

-Halma is a global group of life-saving technology companies, with a focus on safety, health, and the environment.
-The group’s technology is used to save lives, prevent injuries, and protect people and assets across a broad range of sectors including commercial and public buildings, utilities, healthcare/medical, science/environment, process industries, and energy/resources.
 The main growth drivers include increasing health and safety regulation, demand for healthcare from an ageing population, and demand for life-critical resources.
 Strong market positions deliver upgrade and replacement sales opportunities as customers seek to maintain regulatory compliance and conform with best practice.
 As a result, customer spending is often non-discretionary and drives sustained demand throughout the economic cycle.
+Over time, this has driven consistent profit growth and shareholder returns.

 In what was a brief statement, there was little detail on the group’s performance by sector or region – more clarity is expected at the time of the results in June.
+The company did highlight that the appreciation of Sterling is expected to have a negative currency translation effect on the results.

-The balance sheet is robust with substantial capacity for future investment and cash conversion for the full year is expected to be strong.
-Halma has a fantastic dividend track record, having increased the payout by 5% or more every year for the last 45 years.
+Halma also has a fantastic dividend track record, having increased the payout by 5% or more every year for the last 45 years.
 The half-year dividend was raised by 7% and we would expect a similar progression to be announced for the final dividend with the results in June.

 Source: Bloomberg